dotnet/iot/src/devices/MatrixKeyboard/README.md

 * The pull-down resistors is optional if your MCU already have it in column pins.

-* If your keyboard has diode for each button and doesn't work well, try to exchange row and column pins, and resistors of course.
+* 'Rows' and 'columns' are logical, not physical.
+Which means if your keyboard has diode for each button and doesn't work well, try to exchange row and column pins, and resistors of course.

 ## References